- Identity card

 - last name*,

 - passport number, country of issue, and expiration date,

 - destination address.

-You can provide this information when checking in, by completing the fields available for this purpose, or after check-in via the "Manage your reservations" section.
+You can provide this information when checking in, by completing the fields available for this purpose, or after check-in via the "Your reservations" section.
 You can also contact an Air France ticket office.

-* For all ticket purchases for flights to the United States, the name on the ticket must be identical to that on the passport and all other documents required for the trip.
+* For all ticket purchases for flights to the United States, the name on the ticket (maiden name or married name) must be identical to that on the passport and all other documents required for the trip.

 You are required to obtain electronic travel authorization for all travel to, from, or through the United States.
 This measure applies to residents of the 35 countries* participating in the Visa Waiver Program (VWP).
 Residents of all other countries must obtain a visa.

 - This authorization can be obtained online, through the ESTA (Electronic System for Travel Authorization) system.

 - It is recommended to submit your request at least 72 hours before your flight’s departure.